Bozhidar-Tomov/WEB_technologies_fmi_24-25/Project/README.md

 3. Execute the script: `./run.sh`
 4. Open your browser and navigate to http://localhost:8080

-#### Running on any PHP-supported server
-You can also deploy this application to any server with PHP support:
-1. Upload all files to your server
-2. Point your web server's document root to the `public` directory
-3. The application will handle routing internally without requiring .htaccess rules

 ### Database Setup
-1. Start your MySQL server
+1. Start MySQL from your XAMPP control panel
 2. Run the database setup script (from your browser): http://localhost:8080/config/init_db.php
    - This will create the necessary database and tables

-### Stopping the Development Server
+### Stopping the Server
 - Press `Ctrl+C` in the terminal/command prompt window to stop the PHP server

 ### Notes
-- The project will use port 8080 by default when using PHP's built-in server.
+- The project will use port 8080 by default.
 If this port is already in use, modify the port number in the run script.
-- No Apache virtual hosts or .htaccess configuration is needed
+- No Apache virtual hosts configuration is needed
 - You can run this project from any directory
-- All routing is handled internally by the application